Plans for the Lombard laneway upgrade

 Funding has been allocated within the Wellington City Council Long Term Plan to undertake the project to improve pedestrian connection, support the development of the Victoria/Manners corner, and reflect the unique character of the area.
 The key objectives of the project are to:

-- emphasise the entrances to Lombard Street so it’s easier for people find their way around
+- emphasise the entrances to Lombard Street so it’s easier for people to find their way around

 - refurbish the park space and increase the number of plants and trees